Vindicta-Team/Vindicta-Docs/docs/factions.md

 <details><summary>Equipment</summary>
 <p>

 The US government heavily invested in the new APD supporting them with new uniforms, vests, guns, cars.
-The new police equipment consists of uniform with blue t-shirt with black pants, black police belt, black bulletproof vest, usually a 9 mm pistols but there are still weapons from past the "Grate Reform" used.
+The new police equipment consists of uniform with blue t-shirt with black pants, black police belt, black bulletproof vest, usually a 9 mm pistols but there are still weapons used from the past the "Grate Reform".
 Most of the police stations have long weapons for use by the officers.
 Commonly found long weapons in police arsenal are M16, M4, M4A1 alongside some simple weapon attachments.
 Some stations also have the support of the long range weapons such as M24 Sniper Rifle.
 The APD is constantly being trained by USAF, so we expect this police force getting even better.

 </p>
 </details>